 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where podlesnoite typically forms.
+Look in alkaline pegmatites country, the host setting where podlesnoite typically forms.
 If you start seeing quartz, aegirine, microcline in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.